keboola/developers-docs/extend/component/code-patterns/interface.md

     - **`_componentId`** key contains the id of the target transformation component.
         - For example `keboola.snowflake-transformation`.
         - Based on this, it is possible to modify the generated code, e.g. for various SQL dialects.
-    - The other keys are provided from the [Parameters](/extend/component/code-patterns/overview#parameters) form, filled in by the user.
+    - The other keys are provided from the [Parameters Form](/extend/component/code-patterns/overview#parameters-form), filled in by the user.
-        - The schema of the form [is defined](#parameters-form) in the Keboola Developer Portal.
+        - The schema of the form is defined [in the Configuration Schema](#configuration-schema).
         - The values should be [validated](/extend/common-interface/config-file/#validation) in the component's code.

 **Note**: Read more about `KBC_DATADIR` environment variable in the [Environment](/extend/common-interface/environment/).